lydian/petkit_pura_x_exporter/README.md

     - `SPREADSHEET_ID`: The id of the spreadsheet that you had shared with the service account
     - `PETKIT_USERNAME`: the petkit app login user name
     - `PETKIT_PASSWORD`: the petkit app login password
+5. Please also make sure you have add the pets name and weight in the petkit app.
+The script uses that information to identify the cat.

 Once completed.
 The github action is schedule to run every 15 mins and will update the spreadsheet when there's newer event.